THIRI Chord Intelligence — Music Theory MCP Server

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No explicit guidance on when to use this tool versus alternatives (analyze_chord, reharmonize, resolve_chord).
-The mention of 'pass previousNotes for a voice-leading score' hints at a specific use case but does not provide selection criteria or exclusions.
+No explicit guidance on when to use this tool versus its siblings (analyze_chord, reharmonize, resolve_chord).
+The only usage hint is 'pass previousNotes for a voice-leading score', which implies a conditional use but does not specify when not to use or what scenarios are appropriate.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.